 - Keep thorough records of all financial transactions—income, spending, receipts included—in your books of accounts.

-- Following the relevant accounting rules helps you to guarantee accuracy and openness in your financial reporting.
+- Following the relevant accounting rules helps ensure accuracy and transparency in your financial reporting.

 -